 The Japanese word for waste is Muda.
 Muda is considered a non-value-added task within the process.
 It describes the concept of being useless and unnecessary.
 The generation of waste not only reduces the efficiency of the process but also makes the workflow unproductive.

-According to Taiichi Ohno, the chief engineer at Toyota there are 7 types of waste or resources that are commonly misused and mismanaged, and are Overproduction, Defects, Inventory, Motion, Transportation, Overprocessing, Waiting.
+According to Taiichi Ohno, the chief engineer at Toyota, there are 7 types of waste or resources that are commonly misused and mismanaged Overproduction, Defects, Inventory, Motion, Transportation, Overprocessing, and Waiting.

-Later in 1990 when the Toyota production system started using in the western world, a new form of waste has introduced which is called ‘Unused talent’.
+Later in 1990 when the Toyota production system started being used in the Western world, a new form of waste was introduced which is called ‘Unused Talent’.
 This becomes the 8th type of waste that organizations want to eliminate.

 Now let’s understand these 8 waste in Lean manufacturing with the help of examples and ways to eliminate this –

 Overproduction is producing more than the next step needs or more than the customer buys or we can say producing sooner, faster, or in greater quantity than customer demand.

 It means a product, part, or service was produced too fast, at the wrong time, or in too much quantity for the process.
 Waste of overproduction relates to the excessive accumulation of work in process or finished goods inventory.

 It is the worst form of waste because it contributes to all 8 wastes in Lean.
 To understand the concept of overproduction, let’s take an example – suppose there is a fast-food restaurant that offers burgers and french fries for lunch.

 They do not offer breakfast because they directly open the door of the restaurant at 11 AM for launch.
 If the cooks light up the grill at 11 AM, then they might start the day behind, as it is possible that several orders will be placed immediately.